hat-festival/voting-machine-vue/README.md

 Since the dawn of history, one question has troubled the minds of the greatest thinkers: Would you rather fight one hundred duck-sized horses, or one horse-sized duck?

 We have set out to answer this once and for all, in the most ridiculous way we could think of.
-It has far, far to many layers:
+It has far, far too many layers:

 ---

 ### REST API

-There's a simple [Sinatra](//sinatrarb.com/) [JSON API](//github.com/hat-festival/voting-machine) which exposes a `GET` endpoint for the question data, and a `POST` endpoint which shovels the votes onto a [Sidekiq](//sidekiq.org/) queue.
+There's a simple [Sinatra](//sinatrarb.com/) [JSON API](//github.com/hat-festival/voting-machine) which exposes a `GET` endpoint for the question data, and a `POST` endpoint which collects the votes and shovels them onto a [Sidekiq](//sidekiq.org/) queue.
 Sidekiq requires [Redis](//redis.io/), and the easiest way to run a Redis server is using

 ---